strategineer/personal-website/content/blog/2024-10-23/index.md

 This creates a feedback loop that is really helpful for me as a GM because it ensures that your players are given ample opportunity to say what's working for them and what isn't so that you can change subsequent sessions accordingly and be confident that you're all having as much fun as possible.

-A **Star** is simply a positive comment on one part of session, this can be another player's roleplaying, a voiced NPC, this can be a fun combat encounter, etc.

-A **Wish** is simply something that the player wants for the next session, this can be something meta like wanting the group to have a leader to speed up the process of deciding where the party goes next or a story beat that they want their character to nail or if the party wants to put a spotlight on a particular character.

 This system is simple but it's crazy how effective it is in both making me confident that as a group we're optimizing for fun and every session is building on the previous one in a way that everybody likes.

 ## Bangs

-This is a great book with a bunch of cool stuff in it but the best thing are bangs. ...

-A **bang** is a scene/moment that you've come up with and you know that you want to have your PCs have.
-This could be something like meeting a new NPC
+A **bang** is a scene/moment that you've come up with and you know that you want to have your PCs encounter this scene/NPC/moment.
+This could be something like meeting a new NPC, or having a boss fight or finding a treasure.

-Because the tabletop roleplaying experience tends to be rather improvisiontal and reactive based on what your players decide to do, you have to still be able to prep these **bangs** and insert them ad-hoc at the right time.
+Because the tabletop roleplaying experience tends to be rather improvisational based on what my players decide to do, I have to roll with the punches.
+Bangs allow for me to prep particular scenes, put them into a list which I review before every session and finally I can insert insert them when appropriate into my game for their full effect.

 Refer to *So You Want to Be A Gamemaster* by Justine Alexander for more info on Bangs (just reading this text levelled up my GMing ability ten-fold, at least it feels like it)